 Computer scientists are the people who work to find and solve complicated technical issues within a business.
 They are also often found in the medical industry as well as other essential industries that double as businesses.

 Computer scientists work with pre-existing theoretical to adapt or apply them to the systems that a business already has.
 They also use these same theoretical ideologies to develop new and improved computer tech, like hardware and/or software to create new solutions to the problems that arise.

 They help form and follow through technological and computing goals that business or company has.

-Salary: The average salary for a computer scientist is $122,840 but can vary higher or lower depending on work experience and level of education.
+Salary: Computer scientists' median salary is $122,840 per year, or $59 per hour, in 2021, but can vary higher or lower depending on work experience and level of education.

 Typical Entry-Level Education: Having a master's degree will help to get a higher position and so it is recommended.
 However, there are some entry-level positions in computer science that you can qualify for with an associate's degree.

 Job Outlook: Computer Scientists' jobs grow is 15% from 2021 to 2029.

 A database manager is a person whose main job is developing new databases or bringing pre-existing ones up to date.
 They work with both big and small companies to help them keep their technology efficient.